JefferyHus/graphql-pagination/README.md

 # Recap

-We saw both different pagination styles, and walked trough both.
+We learned two different pagination styles, and walked trough both of it.
 To recap our tutorial, let's list again what each approach offers.

 ## Offset